BLM Grassroots Santa Clarita Valley

 ALL BLACK LIVES MATTER

 We are unapologetically Black in our positioning.
-In affirming that Black Lives Matter, we need not qualify our position.
-To love and desire freedom and justice for ourselves is a prerequisite for wanting the same for others.
+In affirming that Black Lives Matter, we need not qualify our stance.
+Our commitment to the abolitionist agenda is rooted in the belief that loving and desiring freedom and justice for ourselves is a prerequisite for wanting the same for others, and it is integral to the Black freedom movement.
+This dedication to community power reinforces our collective strength in advocating for equity.

 ALL BLACK LIVES MATTER